 - 1. Require 20 percent of the units be affordable for moderate, low- and very low-incomes.
 Note State law allows jurisdictions to establish a 15 percent affordable requirement by right.
 Should the Council confirm an inclusionary housing program with a target above 15 percent, the City would need undertake a feasibility study to determine the program will not be an impediment for housing production. - 2.
-Do not allow alternative compliance to the inclusionary housing program for "for sale" projects such as payment of an in-lieu housing fee, land dedication, or allowing the off-site construction of affordable units. - 3.
+Do not allow alternative compliance to the inclusionary housing program for "for sale" projects such as payment of an in-lieu housing fee, land dedication, or allowing the off-site construction of affordable units.
+State law requires an in-lieu option for rental housing inclusionary programs. - 3.
 Require single-family subdivisions of 40 units or greater to include 10 percent of the units as multifamily family buildings of four units or more.